Exclusive: Ecuador no longer to intervene with UK for WikiLeaks Assange - foreign minister

 Ecuadorean President Lenin Moreno has said that asylum is not meant to be eternal, but he has expressed concern about the possibility that Assange may be extradited to the United States.
 Valencia said on Tuesday that he has not discussed Assange’s situation with the United States’ government.

-Last December, Ecuador granted Assange Ecuadorian citizenship and sought to name him as a member of the country’s diplomatic mission in Britain and Russia, which could have assured him safe passage to leave the embassy.
+Last December, Ecuador granted Assange Ecuadorean citizenship and sought to name him as a member of the country’s diplomatic mission in Britain and Russia, which could have assured him safe passage to leave the embassy.
 Britain denied the request.

 Reporting by Alexandra Valencia; Writing by Luc Cohen; Editing by Toni Reinhold